hansonhl/mini_app/README.md

 All static files (`web/static`) and front-end design files for the miniapp (`mina/*`) are provided by the instructor.

+## Setup

+This project uses python 3.6, and is intended to be run on a linux machine as a server.
+`setup_process.md` documents the process for setting up the environment to run this web app on a virtual machine that could be accessed from the host machine.

+After finishing the setup, install the required python packages in `requirments.txt`.

 ## Usage

 How to run server in development mode